opensovereigncloud/FeOS/docs/boot-image/uki.md

 > This will wipe all data on your USB stick!

-1. Download the latest FeOS UKI from the [Releases page](https://github.com/maltej/feos/releases).
+1. Download the latest FeOS UKI `*.efi` file from the [Releases page](https://github.com/maltej/feos/releases).
 2. Insert a USB stick into your machine and identify its device address using `sudo parted -l` - for this example we assume the USB stick is `/dev/sda`
-3. Create a new GPT partition table and an ESP partition: `sudo parted /dev/sda --script -- mklabel gpt mkpart primary fat32 1MiB 100% set 1 on`
+3. Create a new GPT partition table and an ESP partition:

+    sudo parted /dev/sda --script -- mklabel gpt mkpart primary fat32 1MiB 100% set 1 on

-4. Format the newly created partition with FAT32 `sudo mkfs.fat -F32 /dev/sda1`
+4. Format the newly created partition with FAT32

+    sudo mkfs.fat -F32 /dev/sda1

-5. Mount the partition `sudo mount /dev/sda1 /mnt`
+5. Mount the partition

+    sudo mount /dev/sda1 /mnt

-6. Create the EFI directory structure `sudo mkdir -p /mnt/EFI/BOOT`
+6. Create the EFI directory structure

+    sudo mkdir -p /mnt/EFI/BOOT

-7. Copy the FeOS UKI to the EFI partition `sudo cp feos-*.efi /mnt/EFI/BOOT/BOOTX64.EFI`
+7. Copy the FeOS UKI to the EFI partition

+    sudo cp feos-*.efi /mnt/EFI/BOOT/BOOTX64.EFI

-8. Optional: copy the secureboot certificate also to the USB stick `sudo cp feos.crt /mnt/` - you can install it into the UEFI secureboot certificate DB of your machine via the system setup (aka BIOS).
+8. *Optional*: copy the secureboot certificate also to the USB stick.
+You can install it into the UEFI secureboot certificate DB of your machine via the system setup (aka BIOS).

+    sudo cp feos.crt /mnt/

 Now you have a UEFI bootable USB stick with FeOS.